Production Manager Services

 Studio & Location Knowledge

-Intimate familiarity with Busan Cinema Studios, Art Service Studios, Seoul Studio Complex, CJ Powercast, and location logistics from Seoul's historic palaces to Jeju's volcanic landscapes and Busan's coastal settings.
+Close familiarity with Busan Cinema Studios, Art Service Studios, Seoul Studio Complex, and CJ Powercast.
+They also know location logistics from Seoul's historic palaces to Jeju's volcanic scenery and Busan's coastal settings.

 On Location